 By law, you need two witnesses.
 Gloucestershire Registration Service policy states that witnesses should be 18 years or over and capable of understanding the events that have taken place.
 Please note members of the registration service cannot act as witnesses.
 Please phone or email us if you require further clarification on this.

 Yes you can.
-The legal words of marriage must be said within a licensed structure.
 A number of venues in Gloucestershire offer this option and have licenced outside structures.